 No matter your circumstances when you sign up for a leasing or finance agreement, things don’t always go to plan.
 This might just save you a lot of financial stress in the future!

 Most of the time, lease deals work out at the same price overall whether you opt for a large up front payment or a higher monthly rental.

-This means there’s not much of an incentive to produce a large down payment at the start of your term as there is when you take on other car finance options such as a personal loan, Hire Purchase (HP) or Personal Contract Purchase (PCP).
+This means there’s not much of an incentive to produce a large down payment at the start of your term as there is when you take on other car finance options such as a personal loan, lease purchase, Hire Purchase (HP) or Personal Contract Purchase (PCP).

 However, that’s not to say this is always the case.
 In fact, it really depends on the dealer.
 You can sometimes save hundreds of pounds by opting for a higher initial rental on your new vehicle.